yt-dlp/yt-dlp/.github/ISSUE_TEMPLATE_tmpl/4_bug_report.md

 ## Verbose log

 <!--
-Provide the complete verbose output of youtube-dlp that clearly demonstrates the problem.
+Provide the complete verbose output of yt-dlp that clearly demonstrates the problem.
-Add the `-v` flag to your command line you run youtube-dlp with (`yt-dlp -v <your command line>`), copy the WHOLE output and insert it below.
+Add the `-v` flag to your command line you run yt-dlp with (`yt-dlp -v <your command line>`), copy the WHOLE output and insert it below.
 It should look similar to this:
  [debug] System config: []
  [debug] User config: []
  [debug] Command-line args: [u'-v', u'http://www.youtube.com/watch?v=BaW_jenozKcj']